-Whichever choice you select, you’ll be provided with instructions on how complete the payment.
-I’ll however be looking at M-PESA which is by far the obvious choice for most people.
+For any payment option you choose, you’ll be provided with instructions on how complete the.
+I’ll however be looking at M-PESA which is by far the most preferred payment gateway for most people.

-10. Once you receive the confirmation SMS message from M-PESA, go back to eCitizen and click the Complete button. eCitizen will now confirm your payment.
+- Wait to receive the confirmation SMS message from M-PESA, then go back to eCitizen and click the Complete button.

 - Original National ID Card and its photocopy